nathanveach/NatesLibrary/README.md

   Create changeReference, makeReference, and makeDuplicate components containing form with an input for new reference
   changeReference sends PATCH request to API with new reference in a FormData object
   makeDuplicate sends POST request to API  with new reference in a FormData object
-  makeReference sends Delete request to API to delete any old references
+  makeReference sends DELETE request to API to delete any old references
   Grab props from parent component: Book View

 **Books/Authors components**